SabaMG/mnist-cnn-pytorch/README.md

 - Optimized for macOS with Apple Silicon (`mps` backend), but works on CPU and CUDA as well.
 - You can switch model versions by editing the architecture inside `model.py`.
+- TensorBoard logs are saved automatically under the `runs/` directory.

 ---